galuszkm/STAN/README.md

 [Download](https://github.com/galuszkm/STAN/raw/main/bin/STAN_binary.zip) binary files and [Example](https://github.com/galuszkm/STAN/raw/main/examples/Example1.zip) to test it!

 This app is still under development, a lot of features are not avaliable at the moment.\
+If you like it, you are more than welcome to join the project!\
 Documentation and code description soon!

 ## Introduction